Afkupuz/tournament/README.md

 functionality for A bye
 functionality for A tie
 functionality for players not rematching
-functionality for pLayers to be ranked based on points
+functionality for players to be ranked based on points
-functionality for multiple tournements
+functionality for multiple tournaments